 In the preamble the 2030 Agenda furthermore states, that the systematic mainstreaming of a gender perspective in the implementation of the Agenda is crucial.
 Gender mainstreaming is anchored in the 2030 Agenda with several targets on gender equality in other SDGs – including in the areas of poverty, education and health.
 Achieving gender equality and the empowerment of all women and girls is a prerequisite for the successful implementation of the 2030 Agenda.

 All Austrian federal ministries were tasked with the coherent implementation of the 2030 Agenda by a decision of the Council of Ministers in 2016.
 A first overview of measures taken by the Austrian ministries with regard to the implementation of the 2030 Agenda was published in 2016.
-Austria will present her first Voluntary National Review (VNR) in 2020.
+Austria presented its first Voluntary National Review (VNR) in 2020.